foxed/foxed.github.io/_posts/2020-6-16-Deserialization.md

 title: Deserialization
 ---

-What is Deserialization?
+<h3>What is serialization?</h3>

-Modern applications are often decentralized and as such, utilize multiple components (such as microservices) which often talk to one another and share and store data.
+To understand deserialization, we must understand serialization.
+Modern applications are often decentralized and as such, utilize multiple components (such as microservices) that talk to one another and share and store data.
 Serialization is used to convert an object into something that can be shared across a network or stored in a file.

 For example, JSON is a popular choice for serializing complex data objects into simple strings so that they might be transported or stored.
 The restoration of serialized data back into their complex object form is known as deserialization.

-We first need to require ruby’s <b>“json”</b> module.
+Let's serialize something simple using ruby and json.
+We first need to require the <b>“json”</b> module.

 {% highlight rb %}
 irb(main):002:0> require 'json'